Attention Deficit Hyperactivity Disorder (ADHD)

 Early diagnosis is of vital importance to achieve appropriate level of placement in school and also allocating effective accommodations that the school system can provide.
 These arrangements will have a positive impact on academic performance.
 These early interventions will improve the patient’s social and occupational opportunities later on in life.

 At JNC we focus on having an interdisciplinary treatment approach, as we seek coordination with school counselors, teachers, family, primary doctors, psychologist, and therapists.
-An important point to stress is the importance that we place on having appropriate and early diagnosis with Neuropsychological Testing.
+It is crucial to stress the importance of appropriate and early diagnosing with Neuropsychological Testing.
 This approach will improve the long term prognosis.